keith-E/Porky/README.md

 * **4 x AA Batteries**
 * **USB Adapters** TODO: add link.
 To mount the NCS2 sticks onto the Raspberry Pi.
 Process used: rotated the adapters into desired position and used hot glue to secure the positioning.

-TODO: Add fritzing diagram and picture of 'live' environment.
+TODO: Add pictures of 'live' environmen..

+**Note: wire diagrams will be added in the future.**

 ## Train Object Detection Model with TensorFlow
 The goal of this section is to use TensorFlow to train your custom model using [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
 While creating your own Machine Learning model from the ground up can be extremely rewarding, that process typically involves much more configuration, troubleshooting, and training/validating time... which can be a costly process.
 However, with transfer tearning, you can minimize all three fronts by choosing an already proven model to customize with your own dataset.